Todd Marchant: Anaheim Ducks

 Marchant played with the Mighty Ducks in the last half of the 2005–06 NHL Season.
 Marchant and the Ducks advanced all the way to the Western Conference Finals but were eliminated by Marchant's former team, the Edmonton Oilers.

 He returned to the roster of the newly named Anaheim Ducks for the 2006–07 NHL season.
 The season began as a record-breaking year, with the Ducks setting franchise records and also setting a league-wide record for the longest streak of being undefeated in regulation at the beginning of the season.

 Marchant was injured halfway through the year, missing over 20 games.
 He did not return to play in good condition until the Ducks were midway through the 2007 NHL Playoffs.
 Marchant returned in the series against the Detroit Red Wings in the Conference Final, and played a vital role in killing penalties.
-Marchant went on to win his first Stanley Cup when the Ducks defeated the Ottawa Senators in the 2007 Stanley Cup Finals.
+Marchant went on to win his first Stanley Cup when the Ducks defeated the Ottawa Senators in the 2007 Stanley Cup Final.

 The Ducks were eliminated in the first round of the 2008 Stanley Cup Playoffs by the Dallas Stars, a series in which Marchant scored twice.
 He contributed 5 goals during the 2008-09 NHL Season as the Ducks entered the playoffs as the last seed and upset the first seed San Jose Sharks.
-Marchant scored the game-winning goal in triple overtime in Game 2 of the Ducks second round series with the Detroit Red Wings, a series Detroit would ultimately win in seven games.
+Marchant scored the game-winning goal in triple overtime in game two of the Ducks second round series with the Detroit Red Wings, a series Detroit would ultimately win in seven games.

+Front Office

 Marchant announced his retirement after 17 seasons in the NHL on June 29, 2011.
-He stayed with the Ducks in a front office capacity as the Director of Player Development and remains well as an assistant coach for the Anaheim Jr. Ducks Mite A club.
-In 2022, he was fired from his NHL front office duties following the resignation of former GM Bob Murray.
+He stayed with the Ducks in a front office capacity as the Director of Player Development and as an assistant coach for the Anaheim Jr. Ducks Mite A club.
+In May of 2022, he was fired from his NHL front office duties following the resignation of former GM Bob Murray.

+In August of 2022, he was hired by the San Jose Sharks as their Director of Player Development.